 “The best trait for a remote employee is discipline, easily.
 The truth is that not a lot of people can handle working from home.
 They get distracted, slack off, etc. If you can find someone who knows how to do the job, can manage time well, and actually does the work, you have found a winner.”

 Remote employees need to be on task without the watchful eye of managers and coworkers.
-This type of accountability is not for everyone, so make sure you find someone who is disciplined enough to do their work regardless of obstacles they may face.
+This type of accountability is not for everyone, so make sure you find someone who is disciplined enough to do their work regardless of the obstacles they may face.

 Thomas Jepsen, repeat entrepreneur and owner of Contractor Quotes has 7 remote employees working for him.
 In his experience, he says that,